teamdatatonic/dop/examples/service_project/README.md

     dependencies:
       <a list of one or more dependencies, defined by using task id>
 ```
+Targets
+- schema (for BQ, this is creating a dataset): create a schema
+- udf (with dynamic arguments): create a UDF from a SQL script
+- table: create a table by materializing the output from a SQL script
+- view: create a view from a SQL script
+- stored_procedure (with dynamic arguments): create a stored procedure from a SQL script

+Features
+- Delta management using a date/timestamp partitioned column
+- Automatic schema inference by query results with schema backwards compatibility checks and stops the execution when schema is backwards incompatible
+- A full refresh can be triggered to do a full rebuild from sources

 For the Materialization task, `identifer` must match to a SQL file located in the `/sql` folder.
 To see a live example on how to configure each task, go to [embedded_dop/orchestration/example_covid19/config.yaml](embedded_dop/orchestration/example_covid19/config.yaml).